 A group of astrologers and alchemists started a closed of community in Ephrata to study the mystic sciences in Pennsylvania.
 (Another blog article for another day!)

-Pennsylvania has had a proud history of folk magic, occult practices and witchcraft for a few centuries now.
-The systems most common in Pennsylvania from that time, and still existing today, primarily fall in to two camps and are typically called: Pow-Wow and Hexerei/Witchery/Witchcraft.
+Pennsylvania has had a proud history of folk magic, faith-healing, occult practices and witchery for a few centuries now.
+The systems most common in Pennsylvania from that time, and still existing today, primarily fall in to two camps and are typically called: Pow-Wow and Hexerei.